Al Aziziah (Riyadh): Pollution

 In 2013, Okaz reported that al-Aziziyah district is facing all kinds of pollution from three directions, the cement factory, slaughterhouses and sewages and was dubbed as the "nest of nests" of environmental pollution.

 Traffic and transportation

 According to Al Riyadh in 2013, residents in al-Aziziyah complained of regular traffic congestion due to overcrowding of trucks and other cargo vehicles.

+It hosts the Al Aziziyah bus stop, which was established around 2001.